Frequently Asked Questions

 A.

-acquire energy with velocity, we can show that this is a consequence of
+acquire energy with velocity, we can show that this is a

 the principle of mass-energy conservation.